 Figure 2: Typical ATAC-seq results after processing of sequencing data.
 (A) Length distribution for mapped fragments (shown is the dataset corresponding to SRA accession SRR13120289) (B) TSS profile (for the same sample) (C) TSS scores for the library from Maor-Nof et al. (2021).
-(D) ATAC-seq shows activation of one of the promoters of the Cdkn1a gene in (PR)50 cells relative to TDP-43 and control GFP cells.
+(D) Heatmap of read distribution around mouse refSeq TSSs (ranked by the strength of ATAC-seq signal around the TSS).
+(E) ATAC-seq shows activation of one of the promoters of the Cdkn1a gene in (PR)50 cells relative to TDP-43 and control GFP cells.
+(F) Examples of ATAC-derived global footprints, in this case for the CTCF transcription factor.

 scores ≥10 for mammalian genomes.
 TSS scores for the libraries from Maor-Nof et al. (2021) are shown in Figure 2C.